elenamorton/passwd-generator/README.md

 ![Test failures](./docs/password_failures.png)

-> The closer the final password size to the internal 'full-size' password, the lower the possiblity to getting such errors.
+> The closer the final password size to the internal 'full-size' password, the lower the possiblity of getting such errors.

 ### Suggested Improvements